 A ker from Magnus-kerren is related to the current Mid-Frisian word kar which means ‘choice’.
 Kerren is plural.

-At beginning of the High Middle Ages, the southern coastal zone of the North Sea had undergone an opposite development compared to the rest of Europe.
-Instead of developing feudal structures with government institutions, Frisia you could say ‘returned’ to the Germanic tribal social structures.
-Around 1100 this defragmentation process was completed in Frisia between the River Lauwers and the River Weser, the area what is today the province Groningen and region Ostfriesland.
+At the beginning of the High Middle Ages, the southern coastal zone of the North Sea had undergone an opposite development compared to the rest of Europe.
+Instead of developing feudal structures with government institutions, you could say, Frisia ‘returned’ to the Germanic tribal social structures.
+Around 1100 this defragmentation process was completed in Frisia between the River Lauwers and the River Weser, the area what is today combined province Groningen and region Ostfriesland.
 Besides Frisia, also the Saxon region of Dithmarschen underwent the same development.
-When in 1101 the Saxon Henry the Fat became Margrave of Frisia, the Frisians of (probably) current region Ostfriesland killed him immediately during his first visit, in an attempt of Henry to claim his right on the area, the Frisians immediately killed him.
-A clear statement of the Frisians.
+When in 1101 the Saxon Henry the Fat became margrave of Frisia and he visited for the first time Ostfriesland, in an attempt to claim his right on the area, the Frisians immediately killed him.
+A clear statement of the East Frisians.
 No foreign domination was accepted anymore in Ostfriesland.
 By the way, 1101 is the same year Count Floris the Fat of West Frisia renamed himself Count of Holland.
-The process of defragmentation and the shrinking of external influence (i.e. the bishopric of Utrecht) in the part of Frisia what is today province Friesland, took about one and a half century longer than the rest of Frisia.
-So, halfway the twelfth century the whole of Frisia was a lordfree area.
+The process of defragmentation and the shrinking external influence, i.e. of the bishopric of Utrecht, in the part of Frisia what is province Friesland today, took about one and a half century longer than the rest of Frisia.
+Therefore, halfway the twelfth century the whole of Frisia was a lordfree area.